Louisville Bankruptcy Attorney

 However, this can leave you in a worse financial situation than when you started, and you’ll still be responsible for repaying your debts.

-Regarding chapter 13 bankruptcy, not filing tax returns can also impact your eligibility, and the court may not approve your repayment plan, and you’ll be required to repay all of your debts in full.
+Regarding chapter 13 bankruptcy, not filing tax returns can also impact your eligibility.
+The court may not approve your repayment plan, and you’ll be required to repay all of your debts in full.

 Bankruptcy and Unfiled Tax Returns